 If an offer involving consideration in the form of shares or equity-related securities issued by the offeror has been reviewed by a competition authority and clearance by the authority requires material changes being made to the businesses of the offeree company or the offeror, the shareholder is entitled to withdraw his acceptance.
 The offeror must announce that there is a right to withdraw acceptances, stating the period during which the right of withdrawal may be exercised.
-The period during which the right of withdrawal may be exercised may not be less than one week from the date of the announcement.
+The period during which the right of the announcement.

 The main principle is that a shareholder who has accepted the offer is bound by his action.
-This applies in all cases where the offer does not contain any conditions which the offeror has reserved the right to control (i.e. waive in whole or in part).
+This applies in all cases where the offer does not contain any conditions which the offeror has reserved the right to control (i.e. waive in whole or in partrenounce or modify).
 If, on the other hand, the offeror has stipulated conditions which the offeror has reserved the right to control, the shareholders should be allowed to withdraw their acceptances (see the first and second paragraphs).
-One example of such a condition is where the offer is conditional on the offeror achieving a holding of more than 90 per cent of the shares in the offeree company, but the offeror also reserves the right to complete the offer in the event of a lower level of acceptances.
+One example of such a condition is where the offer is conditional on the offeror achieving a holding of more than 90 per cent of the shares in the offere company, but the offeror also reserves the right to complete the offer in the event of a lower level of acceptances.
 Section II.4 states that implementation of an offer may be made conditional on the offeror being granted requisite official authorisations/regulatory clearances on terms which are acceptable to the offeror.
 The fact that a condition of this nature contains a subjective element does not mean that the offeror is deemed to have reserved the right to exercise control over the condition.